google.com, pub-6989026767761931, DIRECT, f08c47fec0942fa0

 Taskaree, the latest crime thriller produced under the banner of Friday Storytellers and streaming on Netflix, explores the complex and often unseen world of gold smuggling through international airports.
 Created and directed by Neeraj Pandey, the series delivers a grounded, intellectually driven narrative that relies on strategy, surveillance, and human psychology rather than exaggerated drama.

-Set primarily at Chhatrapati Shivaji Maharaj International Airport, Taskaree follows customs officers as they track, decode, and dismantle organised smuggling syndicates operating across borders.
+Set primarily at Chhatrapati Shivaji Maharaj International Airport, Taskaree follows customs officers as they track, decode, and dismantle organized smuggling syndicates operating across borders.

 Story & Plot Overview